ProducerMatt/TempLogger/README.md

 Current status of the project: learning the basic technologies and how to connect them.
 Mostly frankedsteined from examples.
 So far I can read rows from the database to the browser, and add more.

+## How to use
+Run `./build.sh` to pack a redbean instance with the contents of `./srv/`.
+Once you launch the redbean be sure to initialize a DB with `TempDbInit()`.
+Launch it to play around with what's there (it's going to change a lot at this point).
+Expect ugliness. :-)